WixkedLuck/Contact-Us-Template-/README.md

  * [Site](#site)

 # Description
 - This is a contact page template meant for react-routes or any other multi-page site.
-You will need to incorporate a navbar and footer if applicable as well as add your own api key and ignore files.
+You will need to incorporate a navbar and footer if applicable as well as add your own google map and ignore files.
 Feel free to change colors and fonts! dev comments are in code.
+Mobile friendly first with media screen!